reduction in hormones after menopause (when your period stops).

 transobturater method – inserted via the top of your inner thigh on each side.

 However, the Ministry of Health only recommends that surgeons use the retropubic approach, not the transobturator method.
+A diagram of this process can be found on page 7 of this MOH guide.

 Complications and adverse events from surgical mesh implants